jjmarre/jjmarre.github.io/README.md

       { type: 'formula', text: "M × V = P × Y", note: "M = money supply, V = velocity, P = price level, Y = real GDP" },
       { type: 'p', html: "This is an <b>identity</b> — true by definition.
-Both sides equal nominal GDP." }, { type: 'p', html: "If we assume V is stable (it changes slowly) and Y is fixed by real factors (capital, labor, ideas), then changes in M map directly to changes in P. <b>Inflation is a monetary phenomenon</b> — Friedman's famous claim." }, { type: 'h3', text: "In growth-rate form" },
+Both sides equal nominal GDP." }, { type: 'p', html: "If we assume V is stable (it changes slowly) and Y is fixed by real factors (capital, labor, ideas), then changes in M map directly to changes in P. <b>Inflation is a monetary phenomenon</b> — Friedman's famous claim." }, { type: 'h3', text: "Neutrality of Money (key concept)" }, { type: 'card', accent: 'l', html: "<b>Money is neutral in the long run.</b> What this means: changes in the money supply change PRICES (P) but do NOT change real output (Y) in the long run.
+Y is determined by real factors — capital, labor, technology — not by how many dollar bills are floating around.<br><br>If you doubled every dollar in everyone's pocket overnight (and everyone knew it), all prices would eventually double, but real output, real wages, and real consumption would be unchanged.
+The dollar amounts changed; nothing real did." }, { type: 'p', html: "<b>Important caveat:</b> in the SHORT run, money can affect real output (via sticky wages, money illusion, etc. — see Ch 32).
+Long-run neutrality ≠ short-run neutrality." }, { type: 'h3', text: "In growth-rate form" },
       { type: 'formula', text: "M̂ + V̂ = P̂ + Ŷ", note: "Growth rates of money + velocity = inflation + real growth.
 This becomes the AD curve in Ch 32!" }, { type: 'h3', text: "Zimbabwe & Hyperinflation" },